csabapalfi/awesome-pagespeed-metrics/README.md

 You can measure the byte weight of your assets with a number of tools.
 These can be tracked Lab only as the numbers are usually the same in the Field (but be mindful of device type or geographical location specific pages).

+* Lab: LH (custom audit), Sitespeed.io, custom tools
+* Field: N/A - but numbers usually the same as in Lab
 * [Sitespeed.io PageXray](https://www.sitespeed.io/documentation/pagexray/)
 * [page-weight cli](https://www.sitespeed.io/documentation/pagexray/) - splits first-party and third-party
 * [byte-weight-breakdown - LH custom audit](https://github.com/csabapalfi/byte-weight-breakdown)